top of page

 Oh, that’s not even what any of it is about, though.
 It’s about who and what I am, the character that I was born with and cannot change.
 I cannot settle with anyone until I know I have something that is meant for me.
 I have to really become myself before I commit to anything or anyone.
 I am not so much seeking one thing to make me happy as I am trying to find something beyond ordinary life.
 I am getting closer, and I must keep striving.
 I am learning so much, and I am beginning to see it.

-The feelings come first, and then they produce or affect the thoughts.
+The feelings come first, and then they produce the thoughts.
 If I could dissociate those two—or if I could at least distinguish them—that would be good.
-I believe that I’ll live for a long time, I believe that my mind makes things happen.
+Some of my current thoughts: I believe that I’ll live for a long time.
+I believe that my mind makes things happen.
 I believe that the best thing for me to do is to live well, even though Time is the ultimate arbiter of my fate.
 And I believe that every problem in the world can be solved in the mind.

 Friday